GIGABOOST.AI

 • Stage-Thesis Alignment: Do they invest at the "Power" stage (pre-revenue) or the "Scale" stage (post-revenue)?

-2. Behavioral Evidence Over Bio Data
+Why Does Behavioral Evidence Beat Bio Data Every Time?

 • The "Adjacent Exit" Signal: Did they recently exit a company that solves a problem related to yours?
 They now have "domain liquidity" and are likely looking for the next generation of that technology.